deeplearninc/relaax/tutorials/policy_gradient/README.md

  before moving the control to the Agent after each terminal state.
  - `--limit :` maximum number of steps to perform by environment until terminated if terminal state isn't reached "naturally".

+By default we use `0..7` random actions for environments and it can affect and slowdown the training process a bit, since that we set it to `0`

 If you do everything in a right way you can see such output:
 ![img](../../resources/tutorial-output.png "CartPole")